krishnakuruvadi/portfoliomanager/README.md

 ## Other hosting options

-If you or someone you know is unable to self host this application but would greatly benefit from it, checkout us out at [lukritive.com](https://lukritive.com), our hosted site (with a 15-day trial)!
+If you or someone you know is unable to self host this application but would greatly benefit from it, checkout us out at [lukritive.com](https://lukritive.com), our hosted site (with a 1 year trial for a limited time)!

-  - Keep in mind it's still in Beta release!
-It is free to sign up.

 ---